AndreiMoraru123/ContextCollector/README.md

 ## Future outlook and goals

-What I am really looking into right now is optimization.
+What I am currently looking into is optimization.

 The current model is working, but in a hindered state.
 With greater embeddings and a richer vocabulary the outputs can potentially be better.
 Training in larger batches will also finish faster.